Tazinho/snakecase/README.md

 ## [1] "r_stuedio_v_1.0.143"
 ```

-Currently this supports only german letters and is likely to change in the future in favour of a more streamlined approach.
+Currently this supports only German letters and is likely to change in the future in favor of a more streamlined approach.

 Postprocessing
 --------------

-By default the separators of the output are (depanding on the case) `"_"` or `""`.
+By default the separators of the output are (depending on the case) `"_"` or `""`.
 You can customize this, while supplying another separator to the `postprocess` argument

 ``` r
 string = "RStudio"